tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/mem-storage-gcp.md

 ```
 {{% /codeblock %}}

 This code will tell GCSFuse to synchronize your new directory within the path with your bucket and allow your container to access it.
-After this, you just have to store any output produced in your environment in this new directory that you just created in your instance a few moments ago (Referred to in the previous code block as "new_dir") and it will be immediately available to you in your GCS bucket.
+Then, you just have to store any output produced in your environment in this new directory that you just created in your instance (Referred as "new_dir" in the previous code block) and it will be immediately at your disposal within your GCS bucket.

 {{% tip %}}
+**Bear in mind**

-Bear in mind that the absolute path to your bucket-sinchronized directory is not the same for your instance and for your container given that containers have independent file systems.
+The absolute path to your bucket-sinchronized directory is not the same for your instance and for your container given that containers have independent file systems.

 However, its relative path will be the same to that where the Docker volume is mounted.

 {{% /tip %}}

 ## Import heavy files: Use Google Colab as a bridge

-In the moment you open your Jupyter notebook window with the instance running, you'll see its directory is empty.
+At the moment you open your Jupyter notebook window with the instance running, you'll see its directory is empty.
 Is it the time to import the files we want to work with.

 The common way would be to import then via the **Upload file** button on the top-right corner of our commands prompt.
 Nonetheless, if the files are heavy, this would either take an eternity or probably incurre in a connection error after some time.
 Hence, What can we do?
 We can use **Google Colab** as a bridge to send the files from **Google Drive** into our **GCS bucket**!